astromatic/sextractor/doc/src/Param.rst

 .. _world_coords:

 :param:`_WORLD`
   Measurements are given in so-called “world coordinates”, converted from pixel coordinates using the local Jacobian of the transformation between both systems.
-This requires World Coordinate System (|WCS|_) metadata :cite:`2002AA_395_1061G` to be present in the FITS image header(s).
+This requires |WCS| metadata :cite:`2002AA_395_1061G` to be present in the FITS image header(s).
 Position angles are counted from the first world axis, positive towards the second world axis.

 .. _sky_coords: